jowsy/bim-net-interactive/readme.md

 2. Install Polyglot Notebook extension to VS Code
 2. Open VS Code and open folder /src as working directory.
 3. Open /src/GetStarted.ipynb and take it from there.

+> 💥 **There is a third-party dll conflict between NET interactive and Autodesk BIM 360 Issues addin.
+In order to get the full experience you have to temporarily disable the BIM 360 Issues addin.
+Variable sharing will not work when the addin is enabled.**

 ## License